skyra-project/klasa/README.md

     -   Inhibitors: Middleware that can stop a command from running (permissions...).
     -   Languages: Easy internationalization support for your bot!
     -   Monitors: Watch every single message your bot receives!
 They're perfect for no-mention-spam, swear word filter, and so on!
-    -   Providers: You can have one, or more, they're interfaces for the settings system and ensures the data is written correctly!
-    -   Serializers: These allow you to change how the Settings system reads, writes, and displays information.

 [i18next]: https://www.i18next.com
 [skyra]: https://github.com/skyra-project/skyra